Cruising the Eastern Caribbean on the Ruby Princess

 The Ruby Princess is one of the Grand-class cruise ships in the Princess fleet.
 It features 19 decks and holds 3,082 guests.
 My roommate and I booked an inside stateroom, located on the Caribe deck, also the most economical.
 Bonus, the rooms are pitch dark and make for great sleeping.

 To save even more money, we chose the option where Princess Cruises picks the stateroom for us.
 This put us at the stern of the boat, but we did not mind the commute considering all the food we would be enjoying.

 The Ship’s Entertainment Options

-Entertainment is always top-notch with Princess cruises.
+Entertainment is always top-notch with Princess Cruises.
 For us trivia buffs, we loved the fact that our daily agenda included 3 to 4 trivia activities per day.
-Our favorite trivia topics were Who Sang That? and Guess the Face.
+Our favorite trivia topics were Who Sang That and Guess the Face.
 Dave, a cruise director, was by far the most entertaining staff member that I’d ever encountered in well over twenty cruises.
-He kept the energy level high and the laughs coming.
+He kept the energy level high, and the laughs coming.

-The only live production show that we saw during this cruise was “Once Upon A Dream”.
+The only live production shows that we saw during this cruise was “Once Upon A Dream”.
 The show was packed with busy routines and featured two amazing dancers doing the tango and Paso Doble.
 Nighttime entertainment on the Ruby Princess included soft music in the Explorer’s Lounge or disco and dance music at Skywalkers.